The Dev Team Thinks Of Everything: The Elder Scrolls V: Skyrim

 If a dragon attacks while you're talking to Meridia, Meridia will actually start fighting back.

-If you go all the way back to Ustengrav after completing "The Horn of Jurgen Windcaller", you can activate Jurgen Windcaller's tomb, which will grant you a free Dragon Soul.
+If you go all the way back to Ustengrav after completing "The Horn of Jurgen Windcaller", you can return the horn to its resting place, which will grant you a free Dragon Soul.

 When you first meet J'zargo, he'll ask you if you've yet mastered the Expert-level Destruction spells.
 Normally, you can only say no, causing him to gloat that he'll be the first.
 However, if you take the Expert Perk in the Destruction Tree, you can tell him that yes you have.
 J'zargo is legitimately impressed, and a little surprised.

 Similarly, if you hurry into Farengar's quarters after sending news of the dragon attack to Jarl Balgruuf, you can ask about his dragon project before the Jarl comes in.
-If you have a certain skill (e.g. Enchanting) high enough, you can show off your knowledge of said skill by using jargon that only someone proficient in that skill would know.
+If you have raised your enchanting, destruction, or alchemy skill high enough, you can show off your knowledge of said skill by using jargon that only someone proficient in that skill would know.
 Like J'zargo, Farengar is impressed by your knowledge.